Try It Yourself

 - About 2 hours of your time

 Syntax is highlighted in code blocks throughout this guide.
 You can hover over a code block and a copy icon will appear in the upper right corner.
-Whenever you copy something from this guide into Dovetail, make sure there are no extra characters or spaces in the field.
+Whenever you copy something from this guide into a flow, make sure there are no extra characters or spaces in the field.

 Example: Hover over me!

-You will learn how to set up and connect to Dovetail by sending it the classic "Hello World" coding example.
+You will learn how to set up and connect to a flow by sending a request to a flow and responding with the classic "Hello World".
 Please follow the tutorial video below in your own demo environment.
-Make sure you are logged into your Dovetail demo account and have Postman (download) available.
+Make sure you are logged into your demo account and have Postman (download) available.

 Resources & References

-Now it's time to introduce you to variables and headers in Dovetail.
-We'll use them to add a layer of security so this flow can't be connected to by anyone that guesses your inbound HTTP url.
+Now it is time to introduce you to headers and Flow properties.
+We'll use them to add an extra layer of security to the inbound URL.

 Syntax & Expressions